 - Prosecution Support Services Division – this incorporates the International Unit, the Prosecution Policy and Research Unit (including the library, information and knowledge management services) and the Victims Liaison Unit.

-- Administration Division – this consists of general civil service grades and provides human resources, IT and other support services to the three legal divisions.
+- Corporate Services Division – this consists of general civil service grades and provides human resources, IT and other support services to the three legal divisions.

 The Director and her staff do not give legal advice to members of the public.
 If you are looking for legal advice, please consult your solicitor.